open-guides/og-aws/README.md

 	-	You can use them for CLBs/ALBs or any other resource where AWS supports it.
 	-	Somewhat confusingly, you can have CNAME and A aliases, depending on the type of the target.
 	-	Because aliases are extensions to regular DNS records, if exported, the output [zone file](https://en.wikipedia.org/wiki/Zone_file) will have additional non-standard “ALIAS” lines in it.
--	Take advantage of AWS Route 53 latency based routing.
-This means that your users around the globe are automatically directed to the nearest AWS region where you are running in terms of having the shortest latency.
+-	[**Latency-based routing**](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/routing-policy.html#routing-policy-latency) allows users around the globe to be automatically directed to the nearest AWS region where you are running, so that latency is reduced.
 -	Understand that domain registration and DNS management (hosted zones) are two separate Route 53 services.
-When you buy/transfer a domain, Route 53 automaticcaly assigns four name servers to it (e.g. ns-2.awsdns-00.com).
-Route 53 also offers to automatically create a hosted zone for DNS management, but you are not required do do your DNS management in the same account or even in Route 53.
-You just need to create an NS record pointing to the servers assigned to your domain in Route 53.
-A use case would be to put your domain registration (very mission critical) in a [bastion account] (https://cloudonaut.io/your-single-aws-account-is-a-serious-risk/) while managing the hosted zones within another account which is accessible by your applications.
+When you buy/transfer a domain, Route 53 automaticaly assigns four name servers to it (e.g. ns-2.awsdns-00.com).
+Route 53 also offers to automatically create a hosted zone for DNS management, but you are not required do your DNS management in the same account or even in Route 53; you just need to create an NS record pointing to the servers assigned to your domain in Route 53.
+  - One use case would be to put your domain registration (very mission critical) in a [bastion account](https://cloudonaut.io/your-single-aws-account-is-a-serious-risk/) while managing the hosted zones within another account which is accessible by your applications.

 CloudFormation
 --------------